Marital and Family Therapy (MFTH)

 MFTH 504.
 Advanced Theory in Marital and Family Therapy.
 4 Units.

-Provides a metaperspective for analysis and development of the systemic-relational theories guiding the practice of marital and family therapy, with special focus on a relational perspective of the "self" and the consequent implications for research and practice.
-Students learn to contextualize and deconstruct the philosophical, religious, political, sociological, and ecosystemic notions that have influenced the field; to develop skills that will prepare them to contribute to the ongoing critique and development of MFT theory; and to apply theory to research.
-Emphasizes the ethical and social-contextual aspects of case conceptualization and implications for recovery-based practice.
+Provides a metaperspective for analysis and development of systemic-relational theories guiding marital and family therapy practice.
+Conceptualization and deconstruction of philosophical, religious, political, sociological, and ecosystemic notions.
+Preparation to critique and develop MFT theory with an emphasis on ethical and social-contextual aspects of case conceptualization and implications for recovery-based practice.

 MFTH 505.
 Advanced Family Studies.
 4 Units.

 A critical survey of the research and theory growing out of the fields of human development and family studies.
 Provides students with a background on the social and historical factors that form the context in which families are defined and function.
 Students apply course material to the practice of family life education and family therapy.